-Staff should make a written record of any early concerns and share it with the DSL.
+Staff should use the concern form/CPOMs record to record these early concerns.
 If the pupil does begin to reveal that they are being harmed, staff should follow the advice below.
 Following an initial conversation with the pupil, if the member of staff remains concerned, they should discuss their concerns with the DSL.